 I used Membership Rewards to help us book our $25,000 trip to Australia and Japan and the best award trip I ever booked (for someone else).

-When a card gets refreshed, it often gets a deal of attention.
-In this case, the buzz in the Green Card is warranted.
-American Express took a card that had been overlooked for over a decade and turned it into a significant player in the marketplace overnight.
-The new bonus categories for travel and restaurant spending rival that of the Chase Sapphire Reserve.
+The American Express Green Card had been overlooked for over a decade but now it’s a significant player.
+The bonus categories for travel and restaurant spending rival that of the Chase Sapphire Reserve.
 That card still has benefits the Green Card lacks like primary car rental coverage and a $450 annual fee.

 I’m not saying that this card will replace that one in my wallet.
-However, it does shake up the marketplace when an entry-level card earns as many points as a premium card for the same purchases.
+However, it shakes the marketplace when an entry-level card earns as many points as a premium card for the same purchases.
 I’d even say that I find Membership Rewards more valuable for the average traveler than the popular Ultimate Rewards.

-For us, most of our hotel, toll, ride-share and restaurant spending is going to shift to this card immediately.
-I’ll still keep the airfare and car rental charges on the Sapphire Reserve because of the better insurance coverage that the card provides.
+Most of our tolls and transit spending goes on this card.
+I keep airfare and car rental charges on the Sapphire Reserve because of the better insurance coverage that the card provides.

 (Note from Sharon: And I get to keep my green card without grief anymore!)